 Just like human vaccines, pet vaccines carry a certain risk of side-effects for your pet.
 However, it is important to keep in mind that your pet is much better protected with a vaccination than without it, so we usually do not recommend skipping a vaccine.
 Normally, side-effects last only 24-48 hours and will not have a major impact on your pet’s life.
 Your pet might experience discomfort in the site where the vaccine was administered and feel some lethargy or loss of appetite, but that is about it.

 If you would like to receive more information about the vaccination requirements for your pet, do not hesitate to get in touch with our team at Upper East Side Animal Hospital.
 We would be more than happy to give you an overview of the different benefits of giving your pet the necessary vaccines, whether they are of the core or non-core variety.
 If you are having any doubts or worries about vaccinating your pet, feel free to let us know, and we’ll make sure to ease your worries.
-For a free consultation, contact us today at 212-396–3020.
+For more information, contact us today at 212-396–3020.

 Our Hours of Operation